jiniudev/switchblade/README.md

-# switchblade
+# Switchblade
-Light utility app
+A light utility app made to run on budget devices and require low ram